sodafoundation/qa/api-testing/multicloud-api/README.md

-# Multi cloud API Automation
+# API Testing Automation Framework

 **Introduction**

 This framework has developed in [JUNIT](https://junit.org/) using [Gradle](https://gradle.org/) Build tool.
+Currently added for multicloud project of soda foundation.
+Later it could be reused for other projects.
 Junit framework details [Link](https://www.tutorialspoint.com/junit/index.htm)

 **Why this?**